 A couple of totally separate things crossed my path the other day that got me thinking about the longevity of the work we do as designers and the things we use as consumers.
 It’s easy to get caught up in the here and now and think the things that are admired and important to us today will stay that way for all time (or at least a good, long time).
 But really, how often does that actually occur?
 Certainly, some product categories come about and then we keep improving on them over years and years like the automobile.
 Others, like the 8 track tape deck, enjoy a much shorter life span.

 This second thing came to me via my wife.
-She was home sick and surfing the net to pass the time.
+She was homesick and surfing the net to pass the time.
 An avid knitter, she was looking for a yarn ball winder.
 An admirable piece of mechanical ingenuity in and of itself but it did not compare to what else she found – a circular knitting machine.
-Also known as a sock knitting machine, they are a compact, mind numbing collection of interacting metal parts that resemble something that you might find under the hood of H.G.
+Also known as sock knitting machines, they are a compact, mind-numbing collection of interacting metal parts that resemble something that you might find under the hood of H.G.
 Wells’ Time Machine.
 You really have to see one working to even believe it does what it is supposed to do.
 Watching videos of these things working away is endlessly fascinating.

 It is probably easy enough to imagine why there is not one in every home today like the automobile or TV.
-Changing times and the efficiency of mass manufacturing after the WWII no doubt made it unnecessary or perhaps socially low brow to make your own socks at home.
+Changing times and the efficiency of mass manufacturing after WWII no doubt made it unnecessary or perhaps socially low-brow to make your own socks at home.
 As we changed from an isolationist, agricultural nation into a world power, making your own socks was probably seen as a quaint reminiscence of ‘yesteryear’.
 I’m not saying that things should be held on to when they are no longer needed or that we shouldn’t lavish attention to those things that are near and dear to our hearts right now.
-It is more that I think it is simply a curious thing how things come and go and its probably frightfully hard to pick out the long time winners from the one hit wonders when you are living with things in the moment.
+It is more that I think it is simply a curious thing how things come and go and it’s probably frightfully hard to pick out the long-time winners from the one-hit wonders when you are living with things in the moment.